rshashank13/starter-academic/content/home/experience.md

     date_start: '2020-06-15'
     date_end: '2022-07-22'
     description: |
-      * Worked on Expresso: An internal MLOps platform built to accelerate experimentation and deployment of ML models
+      * Worked on Expresso: An internal ML and Data Ops platform to accelerate experimentation and deployment of ML models
-      * Designed ETL support on Expresso, and onboarded 1 production use case.
+      * Accelerated ETL experiment-to-production by integrating Apache Zeppelin notebooks as EMR steps in production workflows.
+Collaborated with customers to onboard the first production use case.
-      * Re-architected the legacy Machine Learning Training Platform, and migrated 90+ production models with 100% uptime and performance.
+      * Developed an event-based ML retraining pipeline using AWS Sagemaker, StepFunctions, and DynamoDB.
+Collaborated with cross-functional teams (applied scientists, developers) to migrate 90+ production models with 100% uptime
-      * Moved production system to federated AWS accounts with 0-data loss and minimal availability impact.
-      * Launched and brought in 5 customer teams to Configuration Panel, CLI, and Web UI.
+      * Simplified updating dynamic configurations (for model training, inference, DAG, etc.) in production, with Expresso Configuration Panel – a one-click solution.
+Reduced end-to-end efforts from one week to approximately 10 minutes
+      * Mentored one intern, and supervised peer-review and approval mechanism features for Expresso Configuration Panel
-      * Mitigated 100+ security risks, Fixed Sev-2s, across 10+ production pipelines owned by Expresso team.
+      * Maintained operational excellence by resolving 100+ security risks and SEV2s across 10+ production pipelines
-      * Mentored 1 intern, and orchestrated development of a peer-review component on Expresso.

   - title: Software Development Engineer
     company: Motorola Mobility Inc.